Because Buckingham is under LOCKDOWN

 We anticipate that the Archaeologists' Report on the West End Farm's

-Skeletons will be published SOON!
+Skeletons will be published, we hope, later

 Welcome to 272 years of dank, dark, despairing prison life in what was, originally, Buckingham's Castle Gaol.